tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 subsequent Certificate message.
 The value conveyed in the evidence_proposal extension by the server MUST be selected from one of the values provided in the evidence_proposal extension sent in the ClientHello.
-The server MUST also send a certificate_request message.
+The server MUST also send a CertificateRequest message.

-If the server does not send a certificate_request message or none of the evidence types supported by the client (as indicated in the evidence_proposal extension in the ClientHello) match the server-supported evidence types, then the evidence_proposal
+If the server does not send a CertificateRequest message or none of the evidence types supported by the client (as indicated in the evidence_proposal extension in the ClientHello) match the server-supported evidence types, then the evidence_proposal